Gallbladder Surgery Error: Jury Awards $1.25M To Cape Cod Woman

 Questions about surgical malpractice?

-Do you have questions about a possible medical malpractice case or other personal injury claim?
+Do you have questions about a possible gallbladder related medical malpractice claim?

 Contact Us - There is no fee or cost to you to have your case evaluated by our highly qualified medical malpractice attorneys.
 Call 800-866-2889 to speak with a medical malpractice lawyer today.